SoftwareDefinedBuildings/XBOS/dashboards/sitedash/README.md

 ### Power Endpoints

-All of these are for full building power
+All of these are for full building power/energy

-### HVAC Endpoints

 - `/api/power/<last>/in/<bucketsize>`
     - Parameter: